 Students are required to perform 30 hours of service per year, and use the MobileServe app to track their hours.
-Please visit the Service tab on our website, under Faith & Service, or contact Lauren LaCoy in Campus Ministry with questions at llacoy@guerincatholic.org.
+Please visit the Service tab on our website, under Faith & Service. or contact Jim O'Connor in Campus Ministry with questions at joconnor@guerincatholic.org.